ballerina-attic/module-ballerinax-azure.timeseries/src/insights/tests/Ballerina.md

 You can use the `test.bal` file to test all the connector actions by following the below steps:

-1. Create ballerina.conf file in module-azureinsights.
+1. Create ballerina.conf file in module-azuretimeseries.
 2. Obtain the environment fqdn, client Id, client secret, and tenant id (available in azure portal after prerequisites) and add those values in the ballerina.conf file.

     ```conf